-(1) Full-Time.
+- (1) Full-Time.
 The sick leave provisions for full-time physicians and dentists contained in paragraph 7 are applicable to sick leave for full-time residents except that the maximum amount of sick leave which may be advanced may not exceed 15 calendar days.
-The Chief Academic Affiliations Officer (14) may approve exceptions to these provisions under unusual circumstances when requested.
+The Chief Academic Affiliations Officer (14) may approve exceptions to these provisions under unusual circumstances when requested. - (2) Intermittent.

-(2) Intermittent.
 Facility directors may grant authorized absence for illness not to exceed 15 days per year of training to each resident who is appointed on an intermittent basis.
 The Chief Academic Affiliations Officer (14) may approve additional authorized absence under unusual circumstances when requested.
 The extent of such absence will be in proportion to service and may be authorized at any time during appointments.
 These absences are not an entitlement and do not accrue from year to year.
 The amount of these absences which may be granted will be reduced in the same manner as sick leave is charged under paragraph 7a.
-The service chief responsible for the resident's training is also responsible for the accuracy and adequacy of all records maintained by service chiefs in this connection.
+The service chief responsible for the resident's training is also responsible for controlling and documenting absences for this purpose.
+The Chief of Staff is directly responsible for the accuracy and adequacy of all records maintained by service chiefs in this connection. - c.

-c.
 Military Leave.
-Full-time residents whose periods of training in VA are not limited to 1 year or less are entitled to the same military leave benefits provided full-time physicians and dentists.
+Full-time residents whose periods of training in VA are not limited to 1 year or less are entitled to the same military leave benefits provided full-time physicians and dentists. - d.

-d.
 Court Leave.
-Full-time residents are eligible for and will be granted court leave in the same manner as other eligible Federal employees.
+Full-time residents are eligible for and will be granted court leave in the same manner as other eligible Federal employees. - e.

-e.
 Holidays.
 The holiday provisions for full-time physicians and dentists contained in part II, chapter 3 of this handbook, and paragraph 8 of this chapter, are applicable to residents under this paragraph.